lstange/mcgs/README.md

 *Median CEP estimator* is the simplest one possible: rank order shots by radial miss distance, then take the median.
 For example, in a 5 shot group discard two impacts closest to the center of the target and two impacts furthest from the center of the target, then measure the distance between the center of the target and the center of remaining impact.
 This gives you estimated CEP.

+Median estimator is non-parametric (it does not rely on assumptions about underlying distributions) and is robust (not very sensitive to outliers).
+It's slightly biased up, especially for small groups, but the bias is in the third significant digit so probably won't be visible in presence of mush stronger noise.

 ![Estimating CEP as median radial miss](cep.jpg?raw=true)

 *Rayleigh CEP estimator* is a bit more work: measure all radial miss distances, take the average, then multiply it by sqrt((2 ln 4)/&pi;)&nbsp;&asymp;&nbsp;0.9394.
 This magic number comes from the observation that mean of Rayleigh distribution (that we just estimated by averaging radial miss distances) is &sigma;&nbsp;sqrt(&pi;&nbsp;/&nbsp;2&nbsp;) and CEP is median of this distribution, or &sigma;&nbsp;sqrt(&nbsp;ln&nbsp;4&nbsp;).